rcdevhub/emc/README.md

 ## Objective
 The objective of this project was to provide a framework to identify and mitigate bias in healthcare machine learning models.
 ## Data
-This project used custom datasets from the UK Biobank.
+This project used two custom datasets from the UK Biobank.
 ## How to use
 Add filepaths to `Main.py` and `Parameters.py`<br/>
 Run the main experiment loop contained in `Main.py`<br/>